skarnage/wireguard-config-generator/README.md

-# 🖧 WireGuard Tunnel Generator
+# 🖧 WireGuard Configuration Generator

 Basic idea and inspiration is from https://github.com/bitcanon/wireguard-tunnel-generator